henryharan/entropy/README.md

       -l INPUTFILE, --list INPUTFILE
                             The camera's IP:port address file.
 The file's format like this 192.168.1.100:80 in a line.
-      --shodan API          Your Shodan API Key.
+      --shodan SHODAN       Your Shodan API Key.
 You can get help from https://www.shodan.io/
-      --zoomeye API         Your ZoomEye API Key.
+      --zoomeye ZOOMEYE     Your ZoomEye API Key.
 You can get help from https://www.zoomeye.org/api
       -u, --update          Update Entropy Exploit.
       --info                Show Entropy Exploit credits.

 # Entropy exploit examples

-> If you want to exploit one camera, run
+> If you want to exploit a local camera, run

-    entropy -b 1 -i <ip> -v
+    entropy -b 1 -i 192.168.1.100:80 -v

 > If you want to exploit cameras from list, run

-    entropy -b 2 -l <inputfile> -v
+    entropy -b 2 -l iplist.txt -v

-> If you want to exploit cameras using shodan, run
+> If you want to exploit cameras from database, run

-    entropy -b 2 -v --shodan <api>
+    entropy -b 2 -v --shodan <API key>

 # Terms of use